roland-lfor/P2Acars/ReadMe.txt

 ====================================================
 			P2Acars - © roland_lfor 2023
 ====================================================

 Prerequisites
 -------------
 - You need a Hoppie account, see here: https://www.hoppie.nl/acars/system/register.html You can use the same account for both your aircraft and P2Acars (you don't need 2)
-- Obviously you need to have Pilot2ATC program and a Hoppie compatible client (On MSFS you have the Fenix A320, on X-Plane the Toliss for example)
+- Obviously you need to have Pilot2ATC program installed and a Hoppie compatible client (for example on MSFS you have the Fenix A320, on X-Plane the Toliss )
 - An Internet connection to push messages through Hoppie server ;)